HikariTJU/LD/README.md

 ### This repo is based on MMDetection.

-This is the code for our papers:
+This is the code for our paper:
  - [Localization Distillation for Object Detection](https://arxiv.org/abs/1911.08287)

 LD is a kind of kownledge distillation strategy which utilizes the learned bounding box distributions to transfer the localization knowledge from teacher to student.